Aniruddh-Balaji/othello/ARCHITECTURE.md

 # Architecture of the program
 This file contains the architecture of the program, which is everything anyone has to know in order to contribute(or to just understand the codebase entirely).

+We have used a formatter [`black`](https://github.com/psf/black) for a standardized look for our code.

 We have taken an entirely function-based approach to this project; we don't use OOPs.

 The filesystem is split as: